mahdibland/Selenium-Proxy-Authentication.Edge/README.md

 private static readonly EdgeOptions EdgeOptions = new();
 ```

-- Attach your proxy to the chrome option using the extension method that comes with nuget package
+- Attach your proxy to the edge option using the extension method that comes with nuget package

 ```C#
 EdgeOptions.AddProxyAuthenticationExtension(new SeleniumProxyAuthentication.Proxy(